-Sumdany started off his initiative with on-campus career workshops around 2015.
+Don started off his initiative with on-campus career workshops around 2015.
 Today, he is considered a pioneer in the field of premium, soft skills training and corporate HR consultation in Bangladesh.
-The need of external specialists to custom design training modules for team building, managerial and other skills was not realized in Bangladesh as vastly as it is today, and the work of this trainer turned entrepreneur had an enormous role to play in this regard.
+The need of external specialists to custom design training modules for team building, managerial and other skills was not realized in Bangladesh as vastly as it is today, and the work of this trainer-turned-entrepreneur had an enormous role to play in this regard.

-Although the terms are frequently considered to be interchangeable, Sumdany emphasizes on the unique differences between a corporate trainer and a motivational speaker.
-He identifies as a corporate, and has a focus on providing focused soft-skills training in order to equip employees within the corporate sector to be better able to perform in their roles and attain their organizational goals.
+Although the terms are frequently considered to be interchangeable, Don emphasizes that there are unique differences between a corporate trainer and a motivational speaker.
+He identifies as a corporate trainer, and has a focus on providing focused soft-skills training in order to equip employees within the corporate sector to perform better in their roles and attain their organizational goals.
 Hence, his work requires research into each industry and organization that he works with, to determine which set of soft-skills their employees need to best succeed as a member of that team.